TUe-EdTech/.github/profile/README.md

 This GitHub organization is the place to discover and share Educational Technologies (EdTech) developed at Eindhoven University of Technology (TU/e).

-Through TU/e’s [DRIVE program](https://drive.tue.nl/drive)—which fosters innovation in education by supporting educators to improve teaching through the development and integration of digital tools—we collect and showcase EdTech created by TU/e educators, researchers, and staff.
+Through TU/e’s [DRIVE program](https://drive.tue.nl/drive) — focused on innovation in education by supporting educators to improve teaching and learning through the development and integration of digital tools — we collect and showcase EdTech created by TU/e educators, researchers, and staff.
 These tools are designed to enhance teaching, learning, and assessment, both within TU/e and beyond.

 ---